-Goals of the technical preparation for Pre-Lab phase:
+Coals of the technical preparation (for Pre-Lab phase 2022-2025)

-The technical preparation items for the undulator technology are as follows.
+The technical preparation items for the target technology are as follows.

-- Simulation of heating by the photons - Simulation with field errors and misalignment - Optimization study of undulator parameters (pitch, K, aperture)
+- \ Simulation of heating by the photons - \ Simulation with field errors and misalignment - \ Optimization study of undulator parameters (pitch, K, aperture)

-Items Priority Simulation (field errors, masks, alignment)
+Items Priority Simulation (field errors, alignment)

-Undulators at the European XFEL: Three long undulator systems are stably and routinely operating in the European XFEL; these are two planar undulator systems, each approximately 200 m long, and a shorter, planar undulator system that is approximately 120 m long.
-The shot-to-shot beam alignment requirement is extremely tight for the FELs to lase, and sophisticated feedback systems ensure that this requirement is routinely satisfied [3].
-All other X-ray FELs (LCLS, SwissFEL, FERMI@Elettra, SACLA, and PAL XFEL) similarly operate with extremely long undulator systems and tight electron beam alignment control (10-20 micron accuracy on straight line of 200m, achievable with beam-based methods, during operation trajectory is controlled better 3 micron with both slow and fast beam feedback systems in 10 Hz pulsed model) [3].
+Undulators at the European XFEL: Three long undulator systems are stably and routinely operating in the European XFEL; these are two planar undulator systems, each approximately 200 m long, and a shorter, planar undulator syste that is approximately 120 m long.
+The shot-to-shot beam alignment requirement is extremely tight for the FELs to lase, and sophisticated feedback systems ensure that this requirement is routinely satisfied.
+All other X-ray FELs (LCLS, SwissFEL, FERMI@Elettra, SACLA, and PAL XFEL) similarly operate with extremely long undulator systems and tight electron beam alignment control.
 A prototype ILC undulator module was successfully fabricated and tested at the STFC RAL.